tttapa/py-build-cmake/examples/minimal/README.md

 Directory for the Python source files of your package.

 `src-python/minimal/__init__.py`
-Makes this folder a Python package.
-Also contains the brief description and the version number that will be read by py-build-cmake and included in the package metadata.
+Marks this folder as a Python package.
+It also contains the brief description and the version number that will be read by py-build-cmake and included in the package metadata.

 `src-python/minimal/add_module.py`
-Python module that just wraps the C extension module and imports all its contents.
+Python module that simply wraps the C extension module and imports all its contents.

 `src-python/minimal/py.typed`